XayOn/Metis/Readme.rst

 - Documentation skeleton
 - Auto-convert your ``behave`` tests to github issues as user stories
-- Auto-configure travis and readthedocs
+- Auto-setup project on travis and readthedocs